SupraGamesCommunity/maps/README.md

 All credit for these amazing games goes to [David Münnich](http://www.david-m.org) and the [Supra Games Team](https://store.steampowered.com/developer/SupraGames).
 Original maps and data created by [Supra Games Community](https://github.com/supragamescommunity).
-Complete rewrite based on game data extraction and merge of 3 maps by Joric (https://github.com/joric/supraland).
+Complete rewrite based on game data extraction and merge of [3 maps by Joric](https://github.com/joric/supraland).
 Fork of Joric's map to SupraMaps project and tweaks to finish in preparation for Supra World by [Supra Games Community](https://github.com/SupraGamesCommunity/).

 ### Credits